qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

     |   +-----------+ +-----------+ ... +-------------+   |
     +-----------------------------------------------------+
 ~~~~~~~~~~
-{: #architectural title="Architectural view of Multipath QUIC for an host having N sending uniflows and M receiving uniflows"}
+{: #architectural title="Architectural view of Multipath QUIC for a host having N sending uniflows and M receiving uniflows"}

 As described before, a Multipath QUIC connection starts using the Initial
 Uniflows, identified by Uniflow ID 0.
 It can then spread packets over several